bytesdruid/DAO-Helper-Identity/README.md

 Goals:
     1. Wants to get rid of the wallets on site and add them inside of the user profile
     2. When users sign up on the website need to create an algo account on the backend that represents them
+        a. add other chain wallet address information
     3. Least we can do on chain is prove that a wallet owns a profile (soulbound SC and owner acct)
-2. Adding other wallet (ie a reference to an ethereum wallet)
-3. Need to figure out creating wallet auto
+    4. Can we incorporate [magic_link]?
-4. Showing ownership of profile on chain
+    5. We want to show ownership of DAO Helper profile on chain.

-Using magic link

 ###################################################################